 Evaporated and condensed milk.
 Before incorporating these canned milk choices for your next recipe, you need to know these are essentially a cooked down variation of milk syrup and sugar in disguise.
 Luckily, it is simple to substitute this cooking staple with unsweetened, full-fat, canned coconut milk.
 Plus, as it is made from coconuts, you also receive healthy saturated fats.

 Fats are ultimately essential in the ketogenic diet.
 Recognizing the different types of fats you can eat while on the keto diet is important in order to help you achieve and maintain

 Additional Topic Discussion: Acute Back Pain

 Back pain is one of the most prevalent causes of disability and missed days at work worldwide.
 Back pain attributes to the second most common reason for doctor office visits, outnumbered only by upper-respiratory infections.
 Approximately 80 percent of the population will experience back pain at least once throughout their life.
 The spine is a complex structure made up of bones, joints, ligaments, and muscles, among other soft tissues.
 Injuries and/or aggravated conditions, such as herniated discs, can eventually lead to symptoms of back pain.
 Sports injuries or automobile accident injuries are often the most frequent cause of back pain, however, sometimes the simplest of movements can have painful results.
 Fortunately, alternative treatment options, such as chiropractic care, can help ease back pain through the use of spinal adjustments and manual manipulations, ultimately improving pain relief.

-The information herein on "Essential Fats on the Ketogenic Diet" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Essential Fats on the Ketogenic Diet" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.